Application Process

 How to Apply

-To apply for admission to our graduate program, you will need to complete the Graduate School’s online application.
-This application includes the History Department’s Supplemental Application, which provides us with more detailed information about your research interests.
-Below you will find guidance for completing the application and a description of the materials you will be asked to submit.
+To apply for admission, you will complete the Graduate School’s online application.
+This includes the History Department’s Supplemental Application, which asks you to share your research interests with us.
+Below, you will find information to help you complete the application and descriptions of the materials you will be asked to submit.
 Once you have read carefully the following information, go to the Graduate School’s Apply Now page.

 Supplemental Application Materials